 SEEK >: Your tape must have at least three seconds of silence between each selection for seek to work.
 Press the right or the left arrow to search for the next or the previous selection on the tape.
-You can skip as many as nine selections up or down on the tape.
+You can skip up to nine selections on the tape.
 Choose how many selections you want to skip, then press the right or left SEEK arrows that many times.
 The number of selections to be skipped will appear on the display.

 SCAN >: Press and hold either arrow for more than two seconds until you hear a beep and SCAN appears on the display.
 The tape will go to the next selection, play for a few seconds, then go on to the next selection.
 Press this button again to stop scanning.

-BAND: Press this button to listen to the radio when a cassette tape is playing.
-The tape will stop but remain in the player.
+BAND: Press this button to listen to the radio when a cassette tape or CD is playing.
+The inactive tape or CD will remain safely inside the radio for future listening.

 TP CD (TAPE): Press this button to play a cassette tape or a CD when listening to the radio.
-Press TP CD to switch between the tape and compact disc if both are loaded.
+Press TP CD to switch between the tape and CD if both are loaded.
 The inactive tape or CD will remain safely inside the radio for future listening.
 The display will show the TAPE and CD symbols.

-△ (Eject): Press this button, located next to the cassette tape slot, to eject a tape.
+← (Eject): Press this button, located next to the cassette tape slot, to eject a tape.
 Eject may be activated with either the ignition or radio off.
-Cassettes may be loaded with the radio and ignition off if this button is pressed first.
+Cassettes may be loaded with the ignition or the radio off if this button is pressed first.